 As mentioned earlier, funds are self-balancing sets of accounts used by the Board to control and manage money for particular purposes.
 The balance sheet for the Board's governmental funds is shown on page 20, and the results of operations are presented on page 21.
-As shown by the results of operations, the fund balance for the general fund decreased by \$508,601.
-It is important to note that this negative change in fund balance is based on the GAAP basis of accounting (Generally Accepted Accounting Principles), which differs from the budgetary basis of accounting.
+As shown by the results of operations, the fund balance for the general fund increased by \$568,767.
+It is important to note that this change in fund balance is based on the GAAP basis of accounting (Generally Accepted Accounting Principles), which differs from the budgetary basis of accounting.

 The Food Service program is designed to be self-funded.
-As shown on page 23, the food service program generated a profit of \$53,700.
-A variety of enhancements including: internal catering, new and innovative menu items, a larger selection of fresh fruits and vegetables and more scratch cooked meals, have been implemented to ensure this program remains fiscally sound.
+As shown on page 23, the food service program generated a loss of (\$33,194).
+Additional packaging, storage and distribution costs associated with COVID-19 caused this program to suffer financially and end the year with a loss.

-The general fund statement of revenues, expenditures, and changes in fund balance on the budgetary basis of accounting is shown on pages 52-55.
+The general fund statement of revenues, expenditures, and changes in fund balance on the budgetary basis of accounting is shown on pages 53-56.
 Instructional salaries and wages as well as the fixed charges associated with these costs account for the largest percentage of the general fund unrestricted expenditures.

-It is critical for the reader to understand that the county appropriation and unrestricted state aid account for approximately 89% of the total operating budget.
+It is critical for the reader to understand that the county appropriation and unrestricted state aid account for approximately 88% of the total operating budget.
 Local revenue, provided by the Caroline County Government, is dependent upon the economic condition of the County.
 However, the education statute requires a minimum level of funding equal to the prior years per pupil contribution times the current year projected enrollment.
 State aid is largely formula driven based on student enrollment and wealth.
-Both of these revenue streams are stable and highly predictable.
+Both of these revenue streams have historically been stable and highly predictable but the impact on Maryland's economy due to the pandemic may result in adjustments to the amount of funding for state aid programs.

-Additional revenue items include: state and federal restricted revenue, interest revenue and E-rate rebates.
+Additional revenue items include: state and federal restricted revenue, interest revenue and Erate rebates.
 It is important to note that restricted federal and restricted state revenue may be one-time and tend to vary from one year to the next.
 Recurring but unpredictable are the E-rate rebates received from the Federal Communications Commission.